Marine initiatives planned for April 2025 – April 2027

 Transport Canada held initial regional discussions with Indigenous peoples and stakeholder discussions through the Oceans Protection Plan initiative in 2018.
 Transport Canada also held stakeholder meetings in Ottawa based on a proposed Discussion Paper for Phase II.
 The national spring Canadian Marine Advisory Council in 2019 updated stakeholders on the progress of Phase I and introduced Phase II of the Environmental Response Regulations.

 Transport Canada held initial discussions with technical experts on proposed changes throughout 2022.
-In early December 2023, Transport Canada published a discussion paper on the Let’s Talk Transportation website seeking comments on proposed changes from the public until February 14, 2024.
+In early December 2023, Transport Canada published a discussion paper on the Let’s Talk Transportation website and received comments on proposed changes from the public until February 14, 2024.
 Transport Canada also met with Indigenous organizations in late 2023 and early 2024.

 The proposed regulations were published in the Canada Gazette, Part I, on June 22, 2024, with a 75-day public comment period.
 Transport Canada will continue to meet with interested parties upon request to discuss the proposal.